What Does a Mortgage Broker Need to Know: Key Questions to Ask

 Choosing the right mortgage can feel like a maze.
 A broker acts as a guide through this complex process.
 They have access to a wide range of mortgage products from various lenders.

-This means they can find deals that might not be directly available to you whole of market.
+This means they can find deals that might not be directly available to you from the whole of market.
 Their knowledge is especially valuable for first-time buyers who may find the market overwhelming.

 What Is the Mortgage Application Process?